hannonhill/Example-Sites/Reports/README.md

 ##Documentation

+Site exported using version 7.12.4 of Cascade Server.

 Reports are built using Index Blocks and Formats.
 Formats are available in both XSLT and Velocity versions.

 Current list of reports: